 Walking is the most ancient yet the best modern exercise and, in every walk, in nature, everyone receives more than what they seek.
-Into the mountains, people go to lose their mind and find their soul.
+Into the mountains, people go to lose their minds and find their souls.
 Everyone wants to live in the mountains, but the contentment and growth occur while you are climbing it.
 People all over the world have taken up trekking and hiking as their getaway from the daily drama and hustle.
 They go to nature to be soothed and healed and to get their senses put in order.

 It is not the mountains that they conquer, it is themselves.
 In the lap of Himalayas lies various trekking and hiking destinations.
-Hampta pass trek, Stok Kangri trek, Goecha La trek, Pin Parvati pass trek, Bara Bhangal trek, etc. are some of the famous treks of the Himalayan region.
+Hampta pass trek, Stok Kangri trek, Goecha La Trek, Pin Parvati pass trek, Bara Bhangal trek, etc. are some of the famous treks of the Himalayan region.

 About the region

 Hampta pass trek is a very convenient yet beautiful trek located in Himachal Pradesh, India.
 The trek is easy and less challenging as compared to other treks across the country.
 It is an unusual but beautiful trek; it starts from the lush green valley of Kullu which extends outwards perpendicularly in the mountains.

 The perpendicular extension is like a balcony view into a totally different sphere called the deserts of Lahaul.
 The pass presents a full bird’s-eye view of the Lahaul valley.
 It is one of the unexpected twists of the landscape seen in the country.
 The changes in the countryside are colossal; spectacular panoramas, vast grassy fields and meadows, frozen valleys, natural passage, and an extraordinary, thrilling, and spine-chilling crossing of the route make this trekking odyssey to Hampta pass a compelling one.
 It usually takes four to five days to complete the trek, a day or more can be added according to your comfort.